-Overall, I just cannot in good conscience support autism speaks.
+Overall, I just cannot in good conscience support autism speaks as the mother of an autistic child or as an autistic person myself.
 I know that these aren’t common knowledge facts, but as you know more, you can do more.
 Please do not support this organization.
 If you are looking for autism organizations to support, please check out the Autistic Self-Advocacy Network.

 Loved this post?
 You might also enjoy..

 - 5 Fun Ways to Answer Annoying Breastfeeding Questions - April 24, 2017